actionhero/actionhero/wiki/servers/web.md

 - you can mix explicitly defined params with route-defined params.
 If there is an overlap, the route-defined params win
   - IE: /api/user/123?userId=456 => `connection.userId = 123`
 - routes defined with the "all" method will be duplicated to "get", "put", "post", and "delete"
-- use ":variable" to defined "variable"
+- use ":variable" to define "variable"
-- undefined ":variable" will match
+- an undefined ":variable" will match
   - IE: "/api/user/" WILL match "/api/user/:userId"
-- routes are matched as defined here top-down
+- routes are matched as defined top-down in `routes.js`
 - you can optionally define a regex match along with your route variable
   - IE: `{ path:"/game/:id(^[a-z]{0,10}$)", action: "gamehandler" }`
   - be sure to double-escape when needed: `{ path: "/login/:userID(^\\d{3}$)", action: "login" }`